boldingd/EclipsePhaseContent/SkywardsCollective.md

 The Skyward Collective as such requires that each member collective see to public peace, and allows for trial-by-jury of those who abuse others and the potential imprisonment of members who pose a danger to the rest of the collective.
 (As elsewhere, a full, direct-democratic poling of the entire habitat is the final recourse of their justice system, with a two-thirds vote required to sustain a conviction.)
-However, the abuse, neglect or viovlation of prisoners is also strictly forbidden; prisoners are still members of the collective, and beneficieries of all the rights, priviledges and protections that come with it.
+However, the abuse, neglect or violation of prisoners is also strictly forbidden; prisoners are still members of the collective, and beneficieries of all the rights, priviledges and protections that come with it.

 > **Gunslinger\#MONOLITH**: Here's the part I don't like: anarchist cops.
 >